-Negative energy infuses a cylinder 15 feet side 60 feet high.
+Negative energy infuses a 15-foot radius sphere.
 Living creatures age rapidly, as skin sags and flesh sloughs off bones.
-Structures wither and collapse, suffering the effects of decades within few seconds.
+Structures wither and collapse, suffering the effects of decades within seconds.

 All living creatures and structures in the area take 6d6 points of shadow damage per round of channeling.
 Each creature can make a Stamina saving throw to half damage dealt.
 Creatures that fail their saving throw to half damage also have their speed reduced by half.